On the possible role of condensation-related hydrostatic pressure adjustments in intensification and weakening of tropical cyclones: Introduction

-\citet{la04}, using a numerical model, found that during the intensification phase of Hurricane Lili (2002), the average pressure drop within a $r = 100$~km radius from the storm center was approximately $\pt \overline{p}/\pt t = -0.5$ hPa/hour.
-At the same time, the average pressure-equivalent mass loss from precipitation was three times greater: $-g\overline{P} = -1.5$~hPa/hour.
-This led \citet{la04} to conclude that {\textquotedblleft}the amount of atmospheric mass removed via precipitation exceeded that needed to explain the model sea level pressure decrease{\textquotedblright}.
+Using a numerical model, \citet{la04} found that during the intensification phase of Hurricane Lili (2002), the average pressure drop within a radius of $r = 100$~km from the storm center was approximately $\partial \overline{p}/\partial t = -0.5$~hPa~h$^{-1}$.
+Over the same period, the average pressure-equivalent mass loss due to precipitation was about three times larger, with $-g\overline{P} = -1.5$~hPa~h$^{-1}$.
+On this basis, \citet{la04} concluded that {\textquotedblleft}the amount of atmospheric mass removed via precipitation exceeded that needed to explain the model sea level pressure decrease.{\textquotedblright}

-In the case of Hurricane Lili (2002), where \beq -g\overline{P}= k \frac{\pt \overline{p}}{\pt t} \eeq with $k\sim3$, omitting the precipitation term from the pressure tendency equation \eqref{dpdt1a} and diagnosing pressure change solely from the air convergence term (the first term on the right-hand side of Eq.~\eqref{dpdt1a}) would result in a substantial error: the predicted pressure tendency would not only be twice as large in absolute magnitude as the observed value but also incorrect in sign (positive).
+In the case of Hurricane Lili (2002), where \beq -g\overline{P}= c \frac{\pt \overline{p}}{\pt t} \eeq with $c\sim3$, omitting the precipitation term from the pressure tendency Eq.~\eqref{dpdt1a} and diagnosing pressure change solely from the air convergence term (the first term on the right-hand side of Eq.~\eqref{dpdt1a}) would result in a substantial error: the predicted pressure tendency would not only be twice as large in absolute magnitude as the observed value but also incorrect in sign (positive).
 In other words, neglecting precipitation would suggest a rapidly weakening storm instead of a rapidly intensifying one.

-We emphasize that $k > 1$ in Eq.~\eqref{k} implies that the storm intensifies with a {\it positive vertically integrated air convergence} (i.e., more air flows laterally into the cylinder than out).
+We emphasize that $c > 1$ in Eq.~\eqref{c} implies that the storm intensifies with a {\it positive vertically integrated air convergence} (i.e., more air flows laterally into the cylinder than out).
 This stands in fundamental contrast to dry circulations, where a surface pressure drop can occur only if the vertically integrated air convergence is negative.
+From a dynamical perspective, a value of $c>1$ implies that, in the upper troposphere, the combined pressure-gradient and centrifugal forces are insufficient to export from the storm core as much air as is drawn inward by the low-level pressure gradient.

-\citet{wacker2006} reported a similar pattern in a modeled cyclone that deepened by about $60$ hPa over 90 hours (a mean rate of $0.7$ hPa/hour), while the mean precipitation rate in the eyewall over six hours was around $3.7$ hPa/hour -- a value the authors described as {\textquotedblleft}a remarkable pressure drop{\textquotedblright}.

-This again implies that the convergence term was positive, and confirms that neglecting the precipitation term in the pressure tendency equation can lead to major inaccuracies.
+\citet{wacker2006} reported a similar pattern in a modeled cyclone that deepened by about $60$~hPa over 90~hours (a mean rate of $0.7$~hPa~h$^{-1}$), while the mean precipitation rate in the eyewall over six hours was approximately $3.7$~hPa~h$^{-1}$—a value the authors described as {\textquotedblleft}a remarkable pressure drop{\textquotedblright}.
+This again implies a positive convergence term and confirms that neglecting the precipitation term in the pressure tendency equation can lead to substantial inaccuracies.